IELTS Advantages and Disadvantages Essay

 Paragraph – 1:

-- Begin by providing an introductory statement establishing a broader context related to the subject matter.
+Begin by providing an introductory statement establishing a broader context related to the subject matter. - Paraphrase the Prompt:

-- Secondly, rephrase the exam question to show your understanding.
+Secondly, rephrase the exam question to show your understanding. - Thesis Statement:

-- Clearly state your intention to discuss both advantages and disadvantages.
+Clearly state your intention to discuss both advantages and disadvantages. - Sample sentence:

 Paragraph – 2:

-- Start with a clear topic sentence introducing the first advantage.
+Start with a clear topic sentence introducing the first advantage. - Supporting Points:

-- Explanation – provide details to support the advantage.
+Explanation – provide details to support the advantage. - Linking Words:

-- Use cohesive devices to transition smoothly between points.
+Use cohesive devices to transition smoothly between points. - Sample sentence:

-- “One of the significant advantages of integrating technology into education is the accessibility of information.
-With the internet and digital resources, students can access a vast amount of information from anywhere, promoting independent learning.”
+“One of the significant advantages of integrating technology into education is the accessibility of information.
+With the internet and digital resources, students can access a vast amount of information from anywhere, promoting independent learning.” - Advantages 2:

-- Fully develop the second advantage with explanation and example.
+Fully develop the second advantage with the explanation. - Example:

 Paragraph – 3: